How to Become a Notary in Washington

 Click here to renew your Washington notary public commission online or by mail.
 Whichever option you choose, you will be required to submit the following to the Department of Licensing:

-- A copy of a signed $10,000 surety bond.
-You can order the bond for your notary renewal at https://www.washingtonnotary.com/renew-notary
+3. A copy of a signed $10,000 surety bond.
+Click here to order a Washington notary bond.

 Who appoints notaries in Washington?